SocraticKG: Knowledge Graph Construction via QA-Driven Fact Extraction: Limitations

-While SoKG enables the construction of dense knowledge graphs, the QA-mediated pipeline naturally involves higher token consumption and latency than direct triple extraction.
-We prioritize factual density over cost optimization, though efficiency remains a target for future refinement.
 Furthermore, as the graph quality depends on the reasoning depth of the underlying LLM, performance may vary in domains requiring highly specialized interrogative logic.
+In particular, our failure analysis (Appendix~\ref{sec:appendix_failure}) reveals that the primary bottleneck lies in uni-dimensional queries that lack sufficient specificity, suggesting that more targeted questioning strategies could further enhance extraction quality.

 Regarding graph representation, our current use of binary triples may simplify multidimensional qualifiers (\eg temporal or spatial data) that could be more compactly encoded via n-ary relations.
-Finally, our evaluation focuses on factual recoverability through the MINE benchmark.
-While this aligns with our objective of preserving document-level semantics, other dimensions—such as schema-alignment and relation-type fidelity—are left as promising avenues for the community to explore as KG evaluation standards evolve.
+Finally, our evaluation focuses on factual recoverability and downstream multi-hop reasoning.
+While this aligns with our objective of preserving document-level semantics, other dimensions---such as schema-alignment and relation-type fidelity---are left as promising avenues for the community to explore as KG evaluation standards evolve.